Christianity & Hellenism

 Some educated modern theologians give a more than tacit admission to the fact and deeds of Jesus.
-Even though Christendom pays lip service to Jesus being the revelation of God, it finds it seemingly impossible to recover the historical (real) Jesus and thus it relies on the record and theology of the Apostles.
+Even though Christendom pays lip service to Jesus being the revelation of God, it finds it seemingly impossible to recover the historical (real) Jesus and thus it relies on the apostolic record and the of the Apostles.
 See: